Carveto Logo

 What’s Included in a CarVeto Premium (Platinum) Report?

 A CarVeto Premium report provides advanced protection by identifying financial risks, theft status, and insurance history that may affect a vehicle’s resale value, roadworthiness, or legal ownership.
-It pulls from authoritative national registers, offering visibility into issues not covered by standard DVLA checks.

 Legal & Financial Risk